US-China tariffs: What's behind them, who stands to be hurt?

 WASHINGTON (AP) — President Donald Trump has boldly declared that trade wars are easy to win.
 He's about to find out.

-Barring a last-minute breakthrough, the Trump administration on Friday will start imposing tariffs on $34 billion in Chinese imports.
-And China will promptly strike back with tariffs on an equal amount of U.S. exports.
+The Trump administration on Friday was scheduled to start imposing tariffs on $34 billion in Chinese imports.
+And China has promised to promptly strike back with tariffs on an equal amount of U.S. exports.

-And just like that, a high-risk trade war between the world's two biggest economies will begin — one that could quickly escalate.
+And just like that, a high-risk trade war between the world's two biggest economies begins — one that could quickly escalate.

 "I see us running into a full collision course in a few days," said Ashley Craig, a trade lawyer at Venable LLP.
 "It seems as if both sides are fairly dug in."